gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

 not have to confine itself to methods that are biologically observable.\"

-It has been existent for a long time, and originated from Alan Turing\'s 1950 work "Computer Machinery and Intelligence".
+It has existed for a long time and originated from Alan Turing\'s 1950 work "Computer Machinery and Intelligence".

-Artificial Intelligence makes use of computers, its extended technologies and tools, to mimic human intelligence/logic as well as our decision making.
+Artificial Intelligence makes use of computers, it's extended technologies and tools, to mimic human intelligence/logic as well as our decision making.